ingo/ingo.github.io/_recipes/marinara_sauce.md

 title: Marinara Sauce
 ---

-Perfect for pasta, pizza, and more.
 This Marinara Sauce recipe is a classic Italian staple.
 Made with San Marzano tomatoes, garlic, and basil, it's the perfect sauce for pasta, pizza, and more.

 ### Ingredients